jthet/fill-mask/README.md

 ## Details
 The fill-mask model is a language model designed to predict missing words or phrases in a given sentence or text.
 It uses contextual information and training data to generate the most probable completion for the masked portion of the input.

-This directory contains the `app.json` file to define the application using the docker image [jthet/fill_mask_app:latest](https://hub.docker.com/repository/docker/jthet/fill_mask_app/general).
+This directory contains the `app.json` file to define the application using the [jthet/fill_mask_app:latest](https://hub.docker.com/repository/docker/jthet/fill_mask_app/general) docker image.

 The `job.json` defines the jobs definition to be submitted to the HPC cluster through a client.